ar-pa/HMC-manual/README.md

 ### Checker troubleshoot
 If when you submit a solution it keeps turning with no result inside after a minute, there is a problem with your checker.
 Try fixing compile errors or time limits with the checker.

+Sometimes the problem is with the judge.
+Leave the problem and submit your solution several hours later, when judge is free.

 ### Test generation
 * There are no restrictions on the number of test cases.
 Go ahead and make good enough test cases.
 Sometimes it's reachable with five test cases, sometimes with a hundred.
 * Never generate test cases on your machine and upload them.